The Importance Of A Cozy Home During A Pandemic

 Re-Evaluate Your Rooms:

-Is the room serving a necessary purpose?
+The first thing is to re-evaluate every room in your home.
+Is a room serving a necessary purpose?
 Or has it become simply a place to store things?

 Or if you live in a small space, you could create a room within a room.
 Like I did with my office niche.